CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion

-Variant C, without the Local Refinement unit, leads to the generated results that are coarser.
-Variant D, without the Global Constraint unit, typically has lower performance.
-Variant E changes the parallel structure of dual-refinement to the serial structure (i.e., $P_0$ is first sent to Local Refinement for the first refinement and the refined result is sent to Global Constraint to obtain the final result).
-The performance drop of variant E demonstrates the superiority of the proposed parallel architecture.
-Then, we ablate on the single-view images in version F, where both IPAdaIN and Global Constraint are removed.
-The large-margin performance drop demonstrates the significance of our feature fusion strategy.
-Version F shows the metric between the coarse output of SD-Net and the ground truth.
+Table~\ref{tab:ablationDR} shows the comparison between the variants of CSDN on Dual-Refinement.
+The variant D, without the Local Refinement unit, leads to a large performance drop and coarser results.
+The variant E, without the Global Constraint unit, typically has lower performance.
+It means both the point cloud and image contribute to the refinement step, but the point cloud plays a major role.
+To understand the contribution of the double-refinement and dual-branch design, in the variant F we replace the parallel structure of dual-refinement with a serial structure (i.e., $P_0$ is sent to Local Refinement for the first refinement, and the refined result is sent to Global Constraint for final results).
+In contrast to the Dual-Refinement module, F only uses information from both modalities for separate refinement without exploiting complementary information from each modality.
+The performance drop of F demonstrates the superiority of the proposed two-branch architecture.